It won't take you long to figure out, this is going to take more than one summer. See the most...

 What kind of events make a Colorado summer mountain resort tops?
 Mountain resorts offer several activities and attractions to get you there.
 But why not also be there for the free concerts, festivals, rodeos, sports challenges, outdoor movies and outdoor markets, These can also be on your list of things to do this summer in Colorado.
 Colorado mountain communities work hard to entertain their guests in a setting you can only experience in Colorado.
 Resorts offer a diverse lineup of unique events that are sure to satisfy the pickiest in your family.
 Many resorts in Colorado are still vigorously adding events, so check out the full list of Colorado resorts here to see their unique event calendars, maps, lodging and ideas of things to so. https://eventsincolorado.com/basic-page/colorado-cities-and-resorts

 Winter Park kicks the summer festival season off the weekend of June 16 with the inaugural Switchback Festival featuring SOJA on the 16th and Ziggy Marley on the 17th.
-Far from inaugural, the 16th Annual Blues from the Top Festival takes place the following weekend (June 23 and 24).
+The 16th Annual Blues from the Top Festival takes place the following weekend (June 23 and 24).
 This year’s Blues from the Top Festival features headliners the Kenny Wayne Shepherd Band and North Mississippi Allstars at the new and improved Hideaway Park in Downtown Winter Park.
 The Hideaway Park stays busy the rest of the summer offering up free concerts every Thursday.
 In July, you can experience the Tequila & Taco Festival, The Winter Park Alpine Art Affair or the Winter Park Jazz Festival.
 The Winter Park Beer Festival takes place in August and that’s just at Hideaway Park.
 The Winter Park Ski Resort doesn’t sit idle during the summer either.
 The Trestle Bike Park has mountain bike exhibitions and competitions.
 The Winter Park Resort Village kicks of its summer events with the Chocolate Festival on June 16.
 That one’s followed by The Uncorked Wine, Art and Cheese Festival in July and the Whiskey and Wings festival in September.
 Two world class rodeos take place right outside of Winter Park.
 The Flying Heels Rodeo takes place in Granby on Saturdays in June and The High-Country Rodeo takes place in Fraser on Saturdays in July and August. https://eventsincolorado.com/area/winter-park

 The Snowmass concert stage looks good no matter who’s performing on it.
 The Roaring Fork Valley provides a jaw dropping backdrop that pictures just can’t do justice.
 Imagine what it’s going to look like with talent like Lionel Richie, Jack Johnson, Zac Brown Band, Michael Franti & Spearhead, Fitz and the Tantrums, Gary Clark Jr, Bahamas and the Record Company when they play the Jazz Aspen Snowmass Labor Day Experience.
 The stage at Snowmass hosts free Thursday concerts.
 Every Wednesday there are rodeos at the Snowmass Rodeo Grounds.
 Other top summer events at Snowmass include The Tough Mudder Competition, the Snowmass Balloon Festival, The New Belgium Ranger Station 5K - Run for Beer and the Craft Beer Rendezvous.
 See the Snowmass calendar, maps and lodging here: https://eventsincolorado.com/area/aspen-snowmass